moonbitlang/moonbit-evolution/proposals/0001-try-catch-noraise.mbt.md

         f()
     } catch {
         e => println(e)
-    } orsuccess {
+    } noraise {
         i => println(i)
     }
 }
 ```

-The keyword `orsuccess` solves the aforementioned problem, and clearly indicates
+The keyword `noraise` solves the aforementioned problem, and clearly indicates
 it runs only if the `try` block succeeds and the `catch` block is skipped.

 This change is also minimal because this is only a substitution of the keyword,